vdhamer/Photo-Club-Hub/.github/README.md

       Note that not all these optional fields are shown in the example: see the Level 1 documentation for more details.
     - `maintainerEmail` is who to contact if there are issues with this file.
 It might be the club's admin, secretary or another member entirely.</p>
     - `givenName`, `infixName` and `familyName` are used to uniquely identify the photographer.
     - `infixName` will often be empty.
-It enables correctly sorting European surnames: "van Aalst" sorts like "Aalst" in the _People_ screen.
+It enables correctly sorting European surnames: "van Aalst" sorts like "Aalst" in the _People_ tab.
         - An omitted "infixName" is interpreted as "infixName" = "".
     - the `level3URL` field allows the app to find the Level 3 information with the selected images for this member.</p>
     - the `roles` field indicates whether a member fulfills a role as a club officer (e.g. chairman).